 On April 8, 2024, Texas will be the first state to experience a total eclipse of the Sun on that day.
-Some of the major cities to see totality will include Dallas, Fort Worth, Waco, and Austin.
-San Antonio straddles the borderline of seeing (or not seeing) totality with the northwestern portion of the city experiencing it.
+Some major cities to see totality will include Dallas, Fort Worth, Waco, and Austin.
+San Antonio straddles the borderline of seeing (or not seeing) totality, with the northwestern portion of the city experiencing it.

-Totality in Texas begins at the Rio Grande near Eagle Pass around 1:27 pm CDT with duration of 4 minutes and 24 seconds.
-This is a significantly longer time than the August 21, 2017 solar eclipse which lasted only 2 minutes and 40 seconds near Carbondale Illinois.
+Totality in Texas begins at the Rio Grande near Eagle Pass around 1:27 pm CDT, lasting 4 minutes and 24 seconds.
+This is a significantly longer time than the August 21, 2017, solar eclipse, which lasted only 2 minutes and 40 seconds near Carbondale, Illinois.

-On the northeastern portion of the state, totality will exit along the Red River at the Texas/Oklahoma border.
-Duration of totality will be 4 minutes and 20 seconds here.
-Clarksville is the closest town to this point which is near the central path of totality.
+On the state’s northeastern portion, totality will exit along the Red River at the Texas/Oklahoma border.
+The duration of totality will be 4 minutes and 20 seconds here.
+Clarksville is the closest town to this point, near the central path of totality.
 The southern portion of totality will exit along the Texas/Arkansas border.

-The global map gives you a good idea of the flow of the eclipse from the Pacific to the Atlantic.
-Greatest eclipse can be found in Mexico near Torreon.
-Duration at this point is 4 minutes and 28 seconds which will be at maximum at 1:17 pm CDT.
+The global map gives you a good idea of the eclipse flow from the Pacific to the Atlantic.
+The greatest eclipse can be found in Mexico near Torreon.
+Duration at this point is 4 minutes and 28 seconds, which will be at maximum at 1:17 pm CDT.